Conditions for successful data assimilation: Particle smoothing and variational data assimilation

-As explained above, data assimilation for the Gaussian model makes sense only if the Frobenius norm of this matrix is small (or at least, if it does not grow with the state dimension).
-In this case, the samples collect on a small and low-dimensional ball, close to the most likely state.
-The boundedness of the Frobenius norm of $\Sigma$ induces a balance condition between the prior errors~($\Sigma_0$) and the errors on the data~($R$).
+\end{linenomath*} Straightforward calculation shows that this pdf is Gaussian (under our assumptions) and its covariance matrix is \begin{linenomath*} \end{linenomath*} As explained above, successful data assimilation for the Gaussian model requires that the Frobenius norm of $\Sigma$ is moderate so that the samples collect on a small and low-dimensional ball, close to the most likely state.
+The condition for successful data assimilation is a moderate $||\Sigma||_F$, which in turn induces a condition between the errors in the prior~(represented by $\Sigma_0$) and the data~(represented by $R$), which can be satisfied even if $m$ and $k$ are large.
 The situation is analogous to the balance conditions we encountered before in sequential data assimilation.

 We illustrate the balance condition for the strong constraint problem by considering a version of the simple example we used earlier, i.e. we set $A=H=I_m$, $Q=0$, $R=rI_m$, and, in addition, $n=1$, $\Sigma_0=\sigma_0I_m$.
-In this case, we can compute $\Sigma$ and its Frobenius norm:
+In this case, we can compute $\Sigma$ and its Frobenius norm: \begin{linenomath*} \end{linenomath*} Figure \ref{fig:VarMap} shows the values of $r$ and $\sigma_0$ which lead to an $O(1)$ Frobenius norm of $\Sigma$.